NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/quoFEM/FEM.rst

 ..
 Caution::

     **Python on Windows.** On Windows, quoFEM is bundled with its own ``python.exe``, with the essential packages (including numpy, scipy, openseespy) already installed.
 By default, this ``python.exe`` is used to (1) run SimCenter workflow; and (2) run the user-provided python model.
-Therefore, please make sure to test your model using the "correct" ``python.exe`` before running passing it to quoFEM.
+Therefore, please make sure to test your model using the "correct" ``python.exe`` before running in quoFEM.

     .. figure:: figures/step1_preference_default.svg
         :align: center